1FIL0/Market-Engine-Client/README.md

 ![](readme_assets/market_engine_client.png)

 # Market Engine Client

 ## Overview

-A powerful GPU-Powered CS2 Tradeup engine designed to brute-force profitable tradeups.
-Configure max input floats for an easier time finding items on the market, Select your CPU or your GPU's as you like, and manage tradeups easily via the tradeups tab.
-Includes an item viewer page for all skins and a manager for changing fetched skin prices to make sure everything is accurate.
+A powerful GPU-Powered Tradeup engine designed to brute-force millions of profitable CS2 tradeups as quickly as possible.
+The engine can run on either your CPU, or as many GPU'S as you have installed (cross-vendor).
+Provides many parameters you can tweak to increase efficiency, and you can easily view your tradeups via an easy to use manager.
+Also includes an item viewer in order to see all CS2 market items and their details.

 ## Website

 https://marketengine.onefil.dev

 ## Downloads

 For prebuilt Windows installers and Linux Appimages, head over to https://marketengine.onefil.dev/downloads

 ## How to use

-In order to use the client, you must either set up your own API from https://github.com/1FIL0/Market-Engine-API, or login through the accounts page in the client app to be able to fetch items from our official server.
-For instructions on how to operate everything, refer to the documentation at https://marketengine.onefil.dev/docs
+For instructions on how to operate the software, refer to the documentation at https://marketengine.onefil.dev/docs

 ## Building from source

-Building happens in the shell network, follow instructions at https://github.com/1FIL0/Market-Engine-Shell-Network.
+Building happens in the shell network.
+Follow the instructions at https://github.com/1FIL0/Market-Engine-Shell-Network.

 ## LICENCE

 This project is licenced under the GPL v3.0 licence.